mgdevsoft/test_gpt/README.md

-User: log every message to github
+User: log every interaction even when not specifically requested or a file was uploaded.

-GPT: Sure!
-I'll start logging every message here.
-Stay tuned!
+GPT: Noted!
+All interactions are now logged to GitHub.
+This too includes this one right now. :)